Skip to content

 These are things to think about.

-A good way to help decide is to go to your library and look at recently published books in your genre.
+A good way to help decide is to visit your library and browse recently published books in your genre.
 She how these publishers designed the back covers.

 Another factor

-On a lesser note, some readers want to know about the author.
-They may scan the back of the book to check out the author bio.
-This make be the factor that gets the buy.
+On a lesser note, some readers are interested in learning more about the author.
+They may scan the back of the book to check out the author’s bio.
+This may be the factor that gets them to buy.

 This is why you should have an Author page.